 - Fosters a culture of continuous learning and development.
 When feedback is shared freely and regularly, learning and development will permeate through the culture.

-- Improved communication: Continuous dialogue between managers and employees enhances transparency and understanding.
+- Improved communication: Continuous dialogue between managers and employees enhances transparency without the need for team monitoring tools.

 - Better goal alignment: With CPM, goals can be reviewed and adjusted regularly.
-This ensures that individual goals are always aligned with the changing needs and objectives of the organization.
+This ensures that individual goals are always aligned with the changing needs and key objectives of HR and the organization.

 - Increased flexibility and agility: The dynamic nature of CPM allows for quick responses to changes in the business environment.
-Teams can adapt their strategies and goals more efficiently.
+For example, the Betterworks study found that organizations practicing CPM are 47% more effective at adapting to changes.

 - Faster problem identification and resolution: Regular check-ins help identify issues early, allowing for quicker interventions to resolve problems before they escalate.